KentenRoth/100DaysOfCode/README.md

 Today I continued working on solving the issue with my computer.
 The issue has not been resolved, but I decided I'll just deal with it until it gets really bad, or I can get a new computer.
 I did finish off the testing portion of the course and I hit the spot that was very confusing.
 The first part was straight forward, but what I finished off today was more difficult with spys and how they work.
 Don't really understand it, but I will do some more reading and hit the documentation tonight.
 Tomorrow I will get back into mongo part of the course.

 ---

+Day 36

+I am posting a little early today, but I plan on coding more later tonight also.
+I still did not get the computer issue fixed, but spent the day coding and just dealing with the hangups.
+I think once I get done with watching the course videos everything should run smoother.
+I hit some post and get requests and wrote tests for both.
+Tonight I will move on to doing mongoose queries and id validations.
+Also, I plan on doing a get by id number and setting up the test for that.
+Once I get to the point of deploying and get an understanding of an easy way to build out the database while its deployed I think I will start building out the database for 2 of my 3 projects.

+---